tyrictjones/horiseon-accessible/README.md

 # https://tyrictjones.github.io/horiseon-accessible/

-Cleaning up the original Horiseon website and making it more accessible.
-Adding semantic tags, alt image attributes, and consolidating a lot of repeating css code
+We wanted to make the original code for the Horiseon website more accessible by using the newer semantic tags and adding alt attributes to the images.

+While we were at it we thought we would tidy everything up a bit.